 Best Sweet Pie: Marble Pumpkin Torte from Lisa

 Best Twist On A Classic: Homemade Vanilla Ice Cream by Kelly & Shawn.
-(Quite a twist to find an ice cream entry in a pie challenge, but a welcome and tasty entry nonetheless!)
+(Quite a twist to find an ice cream entry in a pie challenge!)

-In past cook-offs we declared winners for a Popular Vote and in a Chefs Vote, but we really enjoyed the change with this challenge by having multiple categories.
-It allows for more consideration of all the entries on multiple criteria… and it was fun to watch Kari and Lisa clean up with the wins!
+In past cook-offs, we've had just two categories: Popular Vote and Chef's Vote.
+However, we really enjoyed the change with this challenge of having multiple categories.
+It allowed for more consideration of all the entries on multiple criteria... and it was fun to watch Kari and Lisa clean up with the wins!

 Our gathering lasted well beyond the challenge, and that is always the best part of all our cook-offs and competitions.
 We played with kids and dogs on the floor.
 Games of Pitch lasted into the evening as we picked at the leftovers (though there was not much left... those pies went quick!)
 It was our 8th cook-off and it was a glorious success!

 Happy Pi Day: Here's a big Pie Round-Up!

 Host your own Pi Day celebration!
 Below are some of my favorite pie recipes that are sure to be a hit.